operator-framework/java-operator-sdk/docs/documentation/workflows.md

 ### Rules

   1. DR is reconciled if it does not depend on another DR, or ALL the DRs it depends on are ready.
-In case it has a reconcile-precondition that must met too.
-(Ready means that it is successfully reconciled - without any error - and if it has a ready condition that is met).
+In case it has a reconcile-precondition that must be met too.
+(So her ready means that it is successfully reconciled - without any error - and if it has a ready condition that is met).
   2. If a reconcile-precondition of a DR is not met, it is deleted.
 If there are dependent resources which depends on it
      are deleted first too - this applies recursively.
 That means that DRs are always deleted in revers order compared
      how are reconciled.